Lyra McKee: Easter republican parade 'disrespectful' says Lyra McKee's partner

 "They have no sense of understanding, no empathy as to what we're going through - there's no respect for her or us," Ms Canning told BBC News NI.

 The parades commission has no legal power to ban marches.
-However, it has imposed a number of conditions on the parade.
+However, it had imposed a number of conditions on the parade.

-They include banning the display of symbols or banners relating to proscribed organisations.
+They included the banning the display of symbols or banners relating to proscribed organisations.

-The parade has been planned by the National Republican Commemoration Committee, which organises events on behalf of the anti-agreement republican party, Saoradh.
+The parade had been planned by the National Republican Commemoration Committee, which organises events on behalf of the anti-agreement republican party, Saoradh.

-In its ruling, the commission stated objectors had said the parade is "an insult" to Ms McKee's family.
+In its ruling, the commission stated objectors had said the parade was "an insult" to Ms McKee's family.

-The parades commission had been told that up to 2,000 people are expected to participate in the march.

-It stated that the route had been modified by the organisers to avoid the location of the murder and that for "the first time in years", notification of the event had been submitted in compliance with the law.
+The parades commission stated the route had been modified by organisers to avoid the location of the murder and that for "the first time in years", notification of the event had been submitted in compliance with the law.

-Community representatives who have liaised with organisers "are of the view this will facilitate a sensitive policing operation".
+Community representatives who liaised with organisers "are of the view this will facilitate a sensitive policing operation".

 In setting out a number of conditions, the commission said it recognised "the extreme sensitivity and pain of this day for all Lyra's family and the wider community".

-It did not alter the parade route, which begins at Westland Street and goes to and from the City Cemetery.
+It did not alter the parade route, which began at Westland Street and went to and from the City Cemetery.

-It said no paramilitary-style clothing is to be worn at any time and that the marching "should be dignified".
+It said no paramilitary-style clothing was to be worn at any time and that the marching "should be dignified".

 Meanwhile, two vigils have taken place in the city to remember Ms McKee on the third anniversary of her death.